NateJonesIII/docX_Gen/README.md

 - `tkinter`: Provides the graphical user interface (GUI) for the application, including text entry fields and buttons.
 - `docx`: Facilitates the creation and manipulation of Word documents, allowing for the generation of user credentials.

-## How to :
+## How to Contribute:

-If you'd like to contribute to the **DocX User Credentials Generator**, feel free to submit a pull request or open an issue on GitHub.
+- If you'd like to contribute to the **DocX User Credentials Generator**, feel free to submit a pull request or open an issue on GitHub.

 ## Testing: